FLEXTool/FLEX/README.md

 ## TODO
 - Swift runtime introspection (swift classes, swift objects on the heap, etc.)
-- Improved file type detection and display in the file browser
 - Add new NSUserDefault key/value pairs on the fly